AdobeDocs/commerce-cloud-service.en/help/cloud-guide/release-notes/cloud-release-archive.md

 -  ![new icon](../../assets/fix.svg) **Environment variable updates**—Changed the following environment variables:

-   -  <!-- MAGECLOUD-2466 -->**[WARM_UP_PAGES](../environment/variables-post-deploy.md)**—Added the capability to preload the cache for specified pages on all domains defined for a Adobe Commerce store.
-Previously, if your site was configured with multiple domains, the post-deploy process failed to preload the cache for the specified pages on non-default domains and returned the following error in the post-deploy log: `ERROR: Warming up failed: <uri>`
+   -  **[WARM_UP_PAGES](../environment/variables-post-deploy.md)**—Added the capability to preload the cache for specified pages on all domains defined for a Adobe Commerce store.
+Previously, if your site was configured with multiple domains, the post-deploy process failed to preload the cache for the specified pages on non-default domains and returned the following error in the post-deploy log: `ERROR: Warming up failed: <uri>`<!-- MAGECLOUD-2466 -->

    -  <!-- MAGECLOUD-2823 -->**SCD_COMPRESSION_LEVEL**—Updated the documentation and the sample `.magento.env.yaml` file with the correct default values for SCD compression level.
 See the definitions in the [build variables](../environment/variables-build.md#scd_compression_level) and the [deploy variables](../environment/variables-deploy.md#scd_compression_level) content.